 - Please note that it is the applicant’s responsibility to monitor the status of their recommendations and assure that recommendations are received by the Summer Humanities Institute by the intended admissions deadline.

-How will I know when a recommendation has been submitted on my behalf?
+How will I know when a recommendation in support of my application has been received?

 An email will be sent to the student email address provided on the application when a recommendation has been received.